Ross Bolger

-Ross Bolger is an Irish professional Canadian football kicker and punter for the BC Lions of the Canadian Football League (CFL).
+Ross Bolger (born 25 April 2001) is an Irish professional Canadian football kicker and punter who is currently a free agent.
 Previously a Gaelic footballer, he played college football for the Idaho State Bengals.
 In February 2025, he was announced as having joined the NFL's International Player Pathway scheme.
 He was later selected by the Lions in the 2025 CFL global draft.

 Early life

 He is from Killeshin in County Laois.
 He completed his undergraduate degree at Dublin City University and a Master's degree in Communications from Idaho State University, in the United States.

 Amateur career

 He was a Laois under-20 Gaelic football player who was also previously a rugby union player for Carlow RFC.
 Bolger took a two-year scholarship with NCAA Division I American football university team Idaho State Bengals in 2023, where he played as both a kicker and a punter.

 Professional career

 In February 2025, Bolger was announced as joining the NFL's International Player Pathway scheme.
 That month, he participated in the NFL Combine.

 In April 2025, Bolger went undrafted in the 2025 NFL draft but was drafted in the 1st round (4th overall) by the BC Lions of the Canadian Football League in the 2025 CFL global draft.
 He signed with the Lions on 5 May 2025.
-On 1 June 2025, Bolger was assigned to the Lions' practice squad to start the 2025 CFL season, and remained there for entirety of the regular season.
+On 1 June 2025, Bolger was assigned to the Lions' practice squad to start the 2025 CFL season, and remained there for entirety of the season.
+On November 20, 2025, Bolger re-signed with the Lions.
+On February 4, 2026, Bolger was released by the Lions.